openvinotoolkit/geti-sdk/README.md

     1. Open the Intel® Geti™ user interface in your browser
     2. Click on the `User` menu, in the top right corner of the page.
-The menu is accessible from any page inside Intel® Geti™.
+The menu is accessible from any page inside the Intel® Geti™ interface.
     3. In the dropdown menu that follows, click on `Personal access token`, as shown in the image below.
     4. In the screen that follows, go through the steps to create a token.